Backyard Pool Watercolor

 Hose filter and test strips

-You’ll be surpised how easy it can be
+You’ll be surprised how easy it can be

-Spring is upon us and that means it’s almost pool time.
+Spring is upon us, and that means it’s almost pool time.
 It’s always an exciting time of year, especially for kids.
-But sometimes, opening your pool can be intimidating, frustrating and expensive.
-Here are some ideas on how to get the most from your pool this season – so you can spend more time enjoying it and less time stressing about it.
+But sometimes, opening your pool can be intimidating, frustrating, and expensive.
+Here are some ideas on getting the most from your pool this season – so you can spend more time enjoying it and less stressing about it.

 Summary